paultongyoo/churn-model-evaluation-platform/README.md

     1. After Terraform completes instantiating each ECS Service, it will execute the `wait_for_services.sh` script to poll the ALB URLs until each service instantiates its ECS Task and the service is ready for use.
     1. For the user's convenience, each tool's URL is displayed to the user once ready for use (see [Platform ECS Services](#platform-ecs-services)).
 1. Click each of the 5 ECS Service URLs to confirm they are running: MLflow, Optuna, Prefect Server, Evidently, Grafana
-1. Run `make register-model` to train a `XGBoostChurnModel` churn model and upload it to the MLflow Model Registry with `staging` alias.
+1. Run `make deploy-model` to train a `XGBoostChurnModel` churn model and upload it to the MLflow Model Registry with `staging` alias.
     1. Confirm it was created and aliased by visiting the Model Registry within the MLflow UI
     2. Note two versions of the model are visible in the registry evaluated using training and holdout datasets (`X_train` and `X_test`, respectively)
 1. Deploy the `churn_prediction_pipeline` Prefect Flow to your Prefect Server using GitHub Actions